International Pet Travel

 From a RABIES-CONTROLLED COUNTRY to a EU COUNTRY:

-Your pet must have resided in a rabies-controlled country for a minimum of six (6) months prior to your travel (4 months if the pet was born in the rabies-controlled country).
-You will need a 15 digit ISO pet microchip for all EU countries and the Annex I or Annex IV Veterinary Certificate for the country that you are entering depending on whether you or your legal representative is traveling within 5 days of your pet or it is traveling alone.
+You will need a 15 digit ISO pet microchip for all EU countries and the Annex I (Commercial) or Annex IV (Non-Commercial) Veterinary Certificate for the country that you are entering depending on whether you or your legal representative is traveling within 5 days of your pet or it is traveling alone.
 Your dog or cat's rabies vaccinations must be current.
-Tapeworm treatments are also required for the UK, Finland, Wales and Norway.
+Tapeworm treatments are also required for the UK, Finland, Ireland, Wales and Norway.
 Check our pet passport section for more details.
-Find individual country veterinary certificates for nearly 240 countries worldwide, visit the Pet Travel Store.
+Find individual country veterinary certificates for over 200 countries worldwide, visit the Pet Travel Store.

 From a RABIES-CONTROLLED COUNTRY to a RABIES-FREE COUNTRY:

-If you are traveling from a rabies-controlled country to a rabies-free country, an import permit, Blood Titer test, microchip as well as the proper pet passport for the destination country is required.
-There is sometimes a waiting period from the time you have the Blood Titer test until the time you enter the rabies-free country of between 120 days and 180 days.
+If you are traveling from a rabies-controlled country to a rabies-free country, an import permit, rabies titer test, microchip as well as the proper pet passport for the destination country is required.
+There is sometimes a waiting period from the time you have the rabies titer test until the time you enter the rabies-free country of between 120 days (Hawaii) and 180 days (Australia).
 If your schedule does not allow for a waiting period, quarantine will be imposed at the destination country or your pet will be returned to the originating country.
 Additional requirements may apply.

 From a RABIES-CONTROLLED COUNTRY to a HIGH-RABIES COUNTRY: